chloemandel/fe-hobby-page-lab/README.md

-# Build a Passion Page
+# Buddy Up and Build a Webpage

-At Upperline, we believe that the best way to get good at Web Development is to **build things that matter to you.** For today's mini-project, you'll be working on a webpage that provides information, images, and links about something you're passionate about.
+At Kode with Klossy, we believe that the best way to get good at Web Development is to work with a team of amazing colleagues and support each other from the start.
+For today's mini-project, you'll be working on refreshing your knowledge of HTML and CSS by building a personal webpage for one of your classmates (and they will build one for you)!

-Paintball?
-Civics?
-19th Century Art?
-Taylor Swift?
-You Choose!
+Get to know your partner - Where are they from?
+What are their interests?
+What causes do they care about?
+Try to include links (using the `<a>` tag), images, lists, headers, text, and any other HTML tags that you choose!

+=

 ## Instructions